awsdocs/aws-doc-sdk-examples/javav2/usecases/video_analyzer_application/Readme.md

-#  Creating an AWS video analyzer application using the AWS SDK for Java
+#  Create an AWS video analyzer application by using the SDK for Java

 ## Overview